blekane/Devopseasylearning/Jenkins/Jenkins-plugins/README.md

 **Config AutoRefresh:** The Config AutoRefresh Plugin provides a way to configure the auto-refresh rate from the Jenkins UI.

-**Email Extension Plugin** – This plugin lets you configure every aspect of email notifications.
+**Email Extension Plugin:**  This plugin lets you configure every aspect of email notifications.
 You can customize things such as when to send the email, who receives it, and what the email says.

+**CloudBees Docker Build and Publish plugin:** This plugin enables building Dockerfile based projects, as well as publishing of the built images/repos to the docker registry.

+**Docker Pipeline:** Build and use Docker containers from pipelines.

+**GitHub Integration Plugin:** GitHub Integration Plugin for Jenkins

+**Multibranch Scan Webhook Trigger:** Trigger that can receive any HTTP request and trigger a multibranch job scan when token matched.